-Before the Bell: What every Canadian investor needs to know today
+What every Canadian investor needs to know today

 Currencies and bonds

 The Canadian dollar remained above 80 cents (U.S.) but off overnight highs.
-The loonie's day range so far is 80.09 cents to 80.43 cents, with the currency sitting in the middle of that spread at last check.
+The loonie's day range so far is 80.09 cents to 80.43 cents, with the currency sitting at the low end of that spread at last check.
 The dollar got lift Friday with the release of the May GDP report, which blew past forecasts.

 This week, the key numbers aren't due until Friday when the markets get the July jobs numbers alongside June trade figures.
 Economists are looking for the economy to have added about 19,000 new jobs in July, compared with 45,000 a month earlier.
 The jobless rate is seen holding at 6.5 per cent.
 On trade, the consensus is for a narrower deficit of about $900-million, compared with May's $1.4-billion deficit.